suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 # Access Control Lists {#access-control-lists}

-To manage permissions in the manifest, there are three models that can be used.
+SUIT Manifest Processors are RECOMMENDED to use one of the following models for managing permissions in the manifest.

 First, the simplest model requires that all manifests are authenticated by a single trusted key.
 This mode has the advantage that only a root manifest needs to be authenticated, since all of its dependencies have digests included in the root manifest.